nsfm/dualsense-ts/README.md

 # dualsense-ts

 `dualsense-ts` is the natural interface for your DualSense controller.
-It's fully-typed, fully-featured, easy to use, and supports wired and wireless connections in both node.js and the browser.
+Simple to use, fully-typed, fully-featured, and supports wired and wireless connections in both node.js and the browser.

 **[Live demo](https://nsfm.github.io/dualsense-ts/)** - connect a controller and try it out!

+## Features

+- **Rich input API** providing synchronous, event, iterator, or promise-based updates
+- **Bluetooth and USB** support in the browser or node.js
+- **Automatic connection and reconnection** even when connection type changes
+- **Multiplayer support**, allowing up to 31 connected controllers at a time
+- **Lighting control** - RGB light bars, player LEDs, and mute button
+- **Full haptics control** - independent left/right rumble plus complete trigger haptic configuration
+- **Touchpad support** with full multi-touch handling
+- **Motion tracking** via gyroscope and accelerometer readings
+- **Battery status** including level and charging state
+- **Peripheral status** for connected headphones and microphone
+- **Firmware info** checks providing controller color, hardware/software versions, and more

 ## Getting started